Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-Okay, thanks for your question.
-See, I will explain our Zephyrus concept.
-Zephyrus uses ammonia as a refrigerant.
-As you all know, there are only two natural refrigerant which has got zero ozone depletion potential and zero carbon warming.
-Global warming so we are using ammonia as a refrigerant.
+Okay.
+Bala, thanks for your question.
+See, I will explain our Zephyros concept.
+Zephyros uses ammonia as a refrigerant.
+As you all know, there are only two natural refrigerants, which has got zero ozone-depleting potential and zero global warming.
+So we are using ammonia as a refrigerant.
 This is quite different from what most other companies use.
-Most other companies use refrigerants like R134A, R32A, etc. All of them have even the best one.
-The newest one is R32A which has got zero ozone depletion potential.
-But its global warming potential is 765 and above.
-So the earlier ones are all 2600 and above.
+Most other companies use refrigerants like R134a, R32a, etc. All of them have — even the best one, the newest one is R32a — zero ozone depletion potential, but its global warming potential is 765 and above.

-So these are all a global formulation.
-The manufacturers in India pay them a license and make them.
-They cost on an average between 2,000 to 2,500 rupees a kilo.
-Their cop.
-The efficiency of refrigeration is much, much lower compared to an ammonia system.
-That’s why we believe ours is not only environmentally friendly but also far more economical for using.
-Now the two questions, why this has not been used all along?
-There are two reasons.
+So the earlier ones are all 2,600 and above.
+So these are all, let’s say, global formulations; the manufacturers in India pay them a license and make them, and they cost on an average between INR2,000 to INR2,500 a kilo.
+Their COP, the efficiency of refrigeration, is much, much lower compared to an ammonia system.
+That’s why we believe ours is not only environmentally friendly, but also far more economical for using.

+Now, to the two questions why this has not been used all along, there are two reasons.
 There is one, ammonia tends to react with copper.
-Consequently if you use ammonia as a refrigerant then you cannot run it on a semi hermetic compressor.

-Semi hermetic compressor.
-The refrigerant itself cools the copper winding in the motor.
-Our patent is around the process by which we use ammonia but still are able to achieve what is called as a quasi or a semi semi hermetic system by which a an alternate material is used to cool the motor windings.
-So consequently we get the benefit of ammonia but also get the benefit of being a near semi hermetic motor.
+Consequently, if you use ammonia as a refrigerant, then you cannot run it on a semi-hermetic compressor.
+In semi-hermetic compressor, the refrigerant itself cools the copper winding in the motor.
+Our patent is around the process by which we use ammonia but still are able to achieve what is called a quasi or a semi-hermetic system by which an alternate material is used to cool the motor windings.
+So consequently, we get the benefit of ammonia, but also get the benefit of being a near semi-hermetic motor.
 That’s a system that we have developed.
-That is where all our IPs around.
-The second disadvantage which ammonia was thought to have is saying that ammonia’s use can be seen as in low concentrations, not toxic but very high concentration toxic.
+That is where all our IPs are on.

+The second disadvantage, which ammonia was thought to have is saying that ammonia’s use can be seen as in low concentrations, not toxic, but very high concentration toxic.
 So we generally don’t bring ammonia into the homes.
-If you look at all your window air conditioners which is all there in your offices etc. They are all what is called BRB’s variable refrigerant flow compression system where the refrigerant itself comes into the rooms.
-In our case we don’t use refrigerant coming into the room.
+If you look at all your window air conditioners, which are all there in your offices, etc., they are all what is called VRVs, variable refrigerant flow, compression system, where the refrigerant itself comes into the rooms.
+In our case, we don’t use refrigerant coming into the room.
 It is only chilled water.
-So we have mitigated the disadvantages and enhanced and utilized the advantages of ammonia.
-And as the process our IPs are around this space.
-This will allow us to offer a system which is not only environmentally friendly economically cheaper and much more efficient to run and use.
+So we have mitigated the disadvantages and enhanced and utilized the advantages of ammonia in our Zephyros system.

-The market size like you said, can be anywhere up to 5,000 crore.
-We will increasingly take market share in any of these systems.
-First is it has to be established and comfortably used in critical number of applications.
-And after that it scales up very rapidly.
+Our IPs are around this space.
+This will allow us to offer a system which is not only environmentally friendly, economically cheaper, and much more efficient to run and use.
+The market size, like you said, can be anywhere up to INR5,000 crores.
+We will increasingly take market share.
+In any of these systems, first is, it has to be established and comfortably used in a critical number of applications.
+And after that, it scales up very rapidly.
 We are working on a PLI scheme to get the volumes to be produced.
-Currently we can make with our existing facility a reasonable number which is what we will do to deliver a few in the market.
-And as the PLI scheme is approved, we will really scale up and get volumes.
+Currently, we can make, with our existing facility, a reasonable number, which is what we will do to deliver a few in the market.
+And as the PLI scheme is approved, we’ll really scale up and get volumes.
+That’s a long answer for a good small question.

 Balasubramanian A